ashenoy10/distributed_job_scheduling_system_ashenoy/README.md

 ### Basic File Structure ###

-    -- coordinator -> single container
+    -- coordinator/ -> single container
-        -- app
+        -- app/
             -- api.py -> FastAPI structure and query entry points for coordinator -- manager.py -> Celery manager/helper and routing to worker

-    -- worker_nodes -> each worker (3 specified in docker-compose.yaml) has a container
+    -- worker_nodes/ -> each worker (3 specified in docker-compose.yaml) has a container
-        -- app
+        -- app/
             -- celery_tasks.py -> actual definition of executable tasks (ECI trajectory to ECEF trajectory tool) -- celery_worker.py -> definition of Celery configs, redis broker definition -- worker_utils.py -> utilities to help worker report status to coordinator (register_worker function is commanded by docker-compose.yaml
                                    to verify worker is available at container startup)

+    -- tests/
+        -- trajectories/ -> trajectory files in ECI coordinates for test cases -- test_cases.py -> all test cases required to test capability using Pytest

 ### How to start the system ###